BA

 The CIM Bachelor in Business Management

 (Marketing) enjoys world-wide recognition.
+Both

-recognised by KYSATS.
-As such, Cypriot students
+KYSATS.
+As such, Cypriot students are eligible to

-are eligible to apply for government subsidy up
+apply for government subsidy up to €3417.

 Aims

-approach business and management issues
+that approach business and management issues

 analytically and critically;